QubesOS/qubesos.github.io/pages/intro.md

  * If you're a developer, there's dedicated [documentation][system-doc] and an [FAQ][devel-faq] just for you.
  * Ready to give Qubes a try?
 Head on over to the [downloads] page.
- * Once you've installed Qubes, here's a guide on [getting started].

 [disposable qube]: /doc/dispvm/